hitblast/hitblast.github.io/content/blogs/becoming-an-academic-weapon.md

 The last time I used the most common pomodoro technique spread across the entire internet.

-Now at the time of me writing this blog, my next and final board exam is supposedly 1 month and 2 days away from kicking off.
+Now at the time of me writing this entry, my next and final board exam is supposedly 1 month and 2 days away from kicking off.
 I still haven't covered a lot of the study materials I'm supposed to complete.
 However, as any other person would do, I thought of researching more about how to study by searching across the internet.
 I wasn't really disappointed.